How do you describe economics to a 7-year-old? Should your preteen care about the government? Are your kids learning about the free market in class?

 For too long, parents have been at the mercy of professional curriculum developers to instruct their children.
 History is watered down, key principles omitted altogether, and time and attention given to things of lesser importance.
 Freedom-loving parents have long been left alone to shoulder the burden of educating their children and passing down a love of liberty.

-Subsequent books will focus on the free market, the non-aggression principle, personal responsibility, protectionism, and a variety of other issues—all boiled down to core concepts that children ages 6-10 can easily grasp.
+Each book in this series focuses on a different aspect of the principles of a free society: free markets, competition, individual rights, the non-aggression principle, personal responsibility, protectionism, and a variety of other issues—all boiled down to core concepts that children of different ages can easily grasp.

 Some of his more notable works include producing eight videos in support of Ron Paul’s 2012 presidential candidacy.
 He currently resides in Richland, Washington, with his wife April and their five children.